n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 **MATCH SCORE:**

-Here you can set the sensitivity of the MATCH SCORE function for all fields at once.
+Here you can set the sensitivity of the MATCH SCORE function for all fields.
 This value determines from when a field is marked in red if DOC² has not extracted the field with 100% probability.
 In this case the field needs to be validated manually.

 The button `RESTORE DEFAULTS` will set back both values to "50".